What is Operating Working Capital?

-Operational assets are defined as resources used to generate revenues which are essential for ongoing business operations.
+Operational assets are resources used to generate revenues and, therefore, essential for ongoing business operations.
 Inventories accounts receivable, and prepaid assets are all examples of short-term operational assets.
 Cash is often excluded as it is seen as a financing item, with its level seen as a choice rather than a necessity to run the business.
-However, sometimes it may be classed as operational if a business requires cash, such as a travel shop for currency exchange.
+However, sometimes it may be operational if a business requires cash to operate, such as a travel shop for currency exchange.
 However, most businesses purchase and sell goods/services on credit and do not require cash to generate revenues.

 Operational liabilities are classified as non-interest-bearing liabilities and result from the operational activities of the business.
 Accounts payable, salaries payable, and most accrued liabilities are all operational.
 They are not interest-bearing (in the normal course of business) and, therefore, often referred to as providing “free funding” to the business.

 Understanding Operating Working Capital

-A business with positive OWC, where short-term operating assets are greater than short-term operating liabilities, require short-term funding.
+A business with positive OWC, where short-term operating assets are greater than short-term operating liabilities, requires short-term funding.
 Cash is “tied up” in the company creating the funding requirement.
 Businesses with negative OWC, where short-term operating liabilities are greater than short-term operating assets, get extra “free funding”.

 Problems with OWC?